Pollution Insurance Claims Scenarios

 handled.
 Not only was this an uncovered claim for the insured, but they also lost the contract with the medical facility.

-- Facebook, LinkedIn and other social media.
-Most businesses use social media as part of their advertising and or reaching out to the public.
+- Facebook, LinkedIn, and other social media.
+Most businesses use social media as part of their advertising and or reach out to the public.
 By using social media you open a whole new world of potential uncovered claims from a possible trade infringement by posting logos or simply not having permission to use a photo they may have taken of a completed job.